About F.W. Barnes and Son Funeral Directors, Ballarat undertakers

 After some consideration Les decided the Mulqueen Family of Bendigo was the company to take over the reins.
 The Mulqueen Family comes from a strong tradition of funeral service, having operated as undertakers in Bendigo from 1895.
 The firm traded at the 1311 Sturt Street site until a new funeral home and chapel was built on the corner of Darling Street and Pleasant Street South in October of 1996.
 For 20 years the funeral home provided a modern funeral chapel and facilities for the families of Ballarat.

 This brief look into the history of F.W.
 Barnes and Son, one of the leading Ballarat funeral homes, is only a snippet of all that has come and gone.
 But we look forward to guiding F.W.
 Barnes and Son Funeral Directors of Ballarat into a new era of service to the families of this area.
-Please contact our funeral parlour if you’d like more information about our history or for information about funeral arrangements and funeral services in Ballarat, prepaid funerals and the cost of funerals in Ballarat and any other information relating to funerals, including death and funeral notices, obituaries and coffins and caskets.
+Please contact our funeral home if you’d like more information about our history or for information about funeral arrangements and funeral services in Ballarat, prepaid funeral bonds and the cost of funerals in Ballarat and any other information relating to funerals, including death and funeral notices, obituaries and coffins and caskets.